adaapp/testing-dec2021-team1/README.md

 https://hardcore-almeida-ba4797.netlify.app/?#

-For those who are unsure of how to input their colour codes, please observe the example shown below for the RGB and Hex formats:
+For those who are unsure of how to input their colour codes, please observe the examples shown below for the RGB and Hex formats:
 <br>

 RGB: 65,104,220